About Our Data and Methodology

 This indicator estimates the percentage of outpatient doctor’s visits that are due to COVID-like symptoms, based on data provided to us by health system partners.
 Tele-medicine visits are included in these estimates.

-This indicator estimates the percentage of daily hospital admissions that have diagnostic codes related to COVID-19, based on medical record summaries provided to us by health system partners.
+This indicator estimates the percentage of daily hospital admissions that have diagnostic codes related to COVID-19, based on medical claims summaries provided to us by health system partners.

 This indicator estimates the percentage of people who have a COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing), based on symptom surveys run by Carnegie Mellon.
 The surveys ask respondents how many people in their household are experiencing COVID-like symptoms, among other questions.
 Facebook directs a random sample of its users to these surveys, which are voluntary.
 Individual survey responses are held by CMU and are shareable with other health researchers under a data use agreement.
 No individual survey responses are shared back to Facebook.
 As of mid-June, about 70,000 such surveys were completed daily throughout the U.S.